 This old breed of chicken is reliable and incredibly robust.
 They produce delicious eggs and are friendly and warm creatures, making them perfect for beginners.
 They make excellent mothers and are winter hardy, which is ideal if you live in a cold climate.
 They are strong foragers with full strong bodies and a lovely red plumage.

-They are easy to care for, and can lay eggs on average 200 eggs per year.
+They are easy to care for, and can lay on average 200 butt nuggets per year.

 With their “pom pom” crest of feathers that top their head, Polish chickens look unique and cuddly – and they are!
 They are tame and friendly breed that is beloved by many beginner chicken owners.